 This is a without prejudice letter in which we put forward a counter-offer for an exit settlement on behalf of our client.
-The client is off sick with work related issues but was told he had been demoted, given a final written warning and threatened with being sacked before his appeal and grievance had concluded.
-Against their promises, the Company has not helped him find alternative employment.
+The client was off sick with work related issues but was told he had been demoted, given a final written warning and threatened with the sack even before his appeal and grievance had concluded.
+Contrary to their promises, the Company did not help him find alternative employment.
 We reject the employer’s settlement proposal and suggest that the unexpired notice, statutory redundancy, loss of income, pension contributions, outstanding bonuses, outstanding annual leave and future losses be taken into account in the final settlement.

 [Company 1 Address]

 Dear [HR Manager],